Ronaldo Raring to Topple Spanish Dynasty - UEFA 2012 |

 "I have felt good – the truth is I always have," explained Portugal's captain, whose displays against Germany and Denmark were quickly forgotten as he struck both goals in the 2-1 Group B defeat of the Netherlands and found the net in the 1-0 quarter-final win against the Czech Republic.

 "The truth is that with a lot of sacrifice from the team, from our players, we started to play better, and I also started to play better.
-We lost our first match and then won all the others.
-I think that shows the great mental capacity of this team, and it didn't surprise me because I knew the goals would come.
-Luckily they have, and I have been able to help the team."

 A Ronaldo strike at the Donbass Arena on Wednesday night would be his first in four appearances against the world and European champions, and with a place in the UEFA EURO 2012 final up for grabs there could hardly be a better time to open his account.
 The sense of occasion will nonetheless be tremendous and, for the man wearing the armband for the Selecção das Quinas, the pressure will be intense – or perhaps not.